 A Chicago-born actor whose grounded, everyman intensity has animated characters from Mamet's gritty stages to the long-running FBI profiler David Rossi.

-Joe Mantegna carries the texture of his native Chicago in his voice—a direct, no-nonsense cadence that can convey weary authority or explosive tension.
-He found his first major stage success in the hard-boiled world of David Mamet, winning a Tony for his role as real-estate hustler Ricky Roma in 'Glengarry Glen Ross,' a performance that cemented his knack for portraying men navigating moral gray areas.
-This quality served him perfectly in film, where he became a familiar face as cops, gangsters, and fathers, most notably as the stoic detective in 'Searching for Bobby Fischer' and the sinister Joey Zasa in 'The Godfather Part III.'
-On television, he found his most enduring role as FBI veteran David Rossi on 'Criminal Minds,' bringing a world-weary wisdom to the procedural for over 15 years.
-Simultaneously, he has lent his distinctive rasp to animation for decades as Springfield's unflappable mobster Fat Tony on 'The Simpsons.'
+Joe Mantegna won a Tony for his role as real-estate hustler Ricky Roma in David Mamet's 'Glengarry Glen Ross.'
+He carries the texture of his native Chicago in his voice—a direct, no-nonsense cadence that conveys weary authority or explosive tension.
+This quality served him in film, where he became a familiar face as cops, gangsters, and fathers, most notably as the stoic detective in 'Searching for Bobby Fischer' and the sinister Joey Zasa in 'The Godfather Part III.'
+On television, he played FBI veteran David Rossi on 'Criminal Minds' for over 15 years.
+He has also lent his distinctive rasp to animation for decades as Springfield's mobster Fat Tony on 'The Simpsons.'
 Mantegna's career is a masterclass in consistent, character-driven work across all mediums.

 1946–1964